There are a number of small things that we take for granted in our everyday…

 You can see the Puget Sound, Mt.
 Rainier, and the Olympic Mountains from various points in Discovery Park.

 Another favorite is Volunteer Park, which is a 48.3-acre park in the Capitol Hill neighborhood.
 This park features some great artwork and views of the city.
 You can also venture into the botanical garden, or the Asian Art Museum while you’re there.
-Another interesting fact: all the museums in Seattle are free on the first Thursday of the month.
+Another interesting fact: most of the museums in Seattle are free on the first Thursday of the month.

 Lastly, you have to get to know Gasworks park, which is a 19.1-acre public park on the site of the former Seattle Gas Light Company gasification plant.
 The Gasworks plant is a great place to spend your day, especially if you are interested in Steampunk.